-A device that uses two movable mirrors to reflect sunlight along a particular
+A coelostat is a device that uses two movable mirrors to reflect sunlight along a particular

 path – for instance, down a fixed telescope tube – so that the